 From the IDSA Guidelines.
 Follow the guidelines.
 When compared to patients who do not receive antibiotics as recommended by the guidelines, those who get therapy by the IDSA have decreased 48 hour (PubMed) and long term mortality (PubMed).

 Home or admit?
 To decide, use the pneumonia severity index.You really should use the calculator, it will improve care and survival (PubMed).
 Here is an online severity index calculator.
 And here is the local version.

-Do not forget the vaccine; everyone does but it works.
-By the way, of the patient is getting better, they only need one CXR (PubMed).
+Do not forget the vaccines; everyone does but it works.
+By the way, if the patient is getting better, they only need one CXR (PubMed).

-As you read the recommendations remember in systemic reviews, for all CAP inpatient/outpatient and with combination, a quinolone leads to more clinical cure than macrolide for all kinds of pneumonia (PubMed).
+As you read the recommendations remember in systemic reviews, for all CAP inpatient/outpatient disease, given as monotherapy or in combination with a beta-lactam, a quinolone leads to more clinical cure than macrolide for all kinds of pneumonia (PubMed).
 BUT.
 Azithromycin and other macrolides with a beta-lactam consistently demonstrate decreased mortality when the cause is Pneumococcus, and Pneumococcus is the most common cause of CAP.

 Specific examples follow.
 From the IDSA guidelines:

-2. Presence of comorbidities such as chronic heart, lung, liver or renal disease; diabetes mellitus; alcoholism; malignancies; asplenia; immunosuppressing conditions or use of immunosuppressing drugs; or use of antimicrobials within the previous 3 months (in which case an alternative from a different class should be selected) .
+2. Presence of comorbidities such as chronic heart, lung, liver or renal disease; diabetes mellitus; alcoholism; malignancies; asplenia; immunpsuppressing conditions or use of immunpsuppressing drugs; or use of antimicrobials within the previous 3 months (in which case an alternative from a different class should be selected) .

 A beta-lactam plus a macrolide.